Updated on: 3/6/2019

 Thankfully there were no reports of anyone being injured due to a drunk driving accident in this instance, but it doesn’t always turn out that way.
 According to Mothers Against Drunk Driving (MADD), approximately 300,000 people drive drunk every day in the United States and fewer than 4,000 of them are actually arrested.

 WSP officials are using this as an opportunity to remind drivers of the importance of calling 911 to report possible instances of impaired driving, as drunk drivers pose a serious threat to the general public.

 One common objection to reporting drunk drivers is that it’s illegal for a person to use their cell phone while they are driving.
 But Washington state law – per RCW 46.61.667 – states that the distracted driving laws do not apply to “a moving motor vehicle using a hand-held wireless communications device to report illegal activity, summon medical or other emergency help” or to “prevent injury to a person or property.”

-Drivers shouldn’t have to worry about being ticketed for using their cell phone to report a possibly impaired driver or other illegal activity, or prevent injury to a person or property in general.
+Drivers shouldn’t have to worry about being ticketed for using their cell phone to report a possibly impaired driver, or prevent injury to a person or property in general.
 Rest assured, it is legal and it is the right thing to do.